Tramways and Public Companies (Ireland) Act 1883

 The Tramways and Public Companies (Ireland) Act 1883 (46 & 47 Vict. c.
 43) was a development of several earlier acts that was designed to facilitate the construction of economical railway infrastructure in rural Ireland.

 History

 Earlier acts 1860 and 1861 had allowed for promoters to present their schemes to the Lord Lieutenant of Ireland subject to approval by the relevant grand juries.
 (Note: In Ireland the grand juries were the forerunners of county councils) The Lord Lieutenant would create at Order in Council to be confirmed by an Act of Parliament.
 The Relief of Distress (Ireland) Act 1880 allowed from contributions from baronies.
 This 1883 act gave grand juries the power to determine which baronies were chargeable, made Treasury loans available and allowed for loss making concerns to become the property of the local authority.

 Impact

 296+1/2 mi of railway were constructed under the act.

+Subsequent developments

+Sections 13, 14, 15(1), 15(2), 16 and 18 of the act were repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.